Use both sides of Christmas scraps to add a Little Joy to your gifts!

 The best part is, once you make Noelle, you’ll know the technique for making all the broderie perse #usebothsides patterns!

 At our annual Kiefner Christmas gathering (the Sunday before Christmas), we load up in our trucks and head out to a field at the family farm.
-Two of my brother-in-laws cut down the chosen tree and we snap precious family photos.
+This year I spotted a Wild Goose Chase at Kiefner Christmas.

 In a quiet moment, I noticed my mother-in-law had placed a vintage quilt around the base of the tree.
 I couldn’t imagine a more perfect setting for the lovely work, obviously done by hand, long ago.

 Seeing the quilt made me wonder how many quilters around the world had made quilts as Christmas gifts, wrapped them and placed them under a tree for a loved ones to open.

 This blue and white quilt was a Wild Goose Chase pattern, as best I could tell without disturbing it’s placement.
 It was gifted to my mother-in-law from her brother, having belonged to his wife.